richertra/drechatbot/README.md

 Python scripts for evaluating the accuracy, consistency, and semantic understanding of large language models (LLMs) in restorative dentistry and endodontics.
-Further code updates will be shared following article acceptance.
+Further code updates will be shared following specific needs.
+For any question, don't hesitate to contact Raphael Richert raphael.richert@insa-lyon.fr